It’s not uncommon for guys of a certain age to become a little disillusioned with life.

 Being professionally unfulfilled is the worst way to spend forty hours a week.
 This is a vast amount of time in your life, and you need to be spending it doing something worthwhile.

 This is why more and more people are choosing to break the mold and go it alone.
-Take a look at these three simple ways that you can embark on a killer entrepreneurship strategy.
+Take a look at these three simple ways that you can embark on a killer entrepreneurship strategy, just like the ones that Profitboss founder Adam Guild uses.

 Hearing people call themselves an entrepreneur can sound laughable and a little wishy-washy.